fallen-icarus/cardano-loans/README.md

 the loan principal back into the farm which means it is always being used to just lend/borrow.

 There may be other other ways for lenders to minimize the risk of under-collateralized loans.
-As long as lenders do their due diligence, Cardano-Loans should be able to safely support a vibrant under-collateralized loan market.
+As long as lenders do their due diligence, Cardano-Loans will be able to safely support a vibrant under-collateralized loan market.

 > If people want to take back control from governments, they need to accept more responsibility.